dilner1/Connect-4/README.md

 ![Game page HTML Validation](assets/Images/jshint.png)

-template literal syntax however this is vital for how the code works.
-Changed arrow functions as they were flagged and could be changed easily.
+There is an issue with the template literal syntax, however this is vital for how the code functions, as they are used to pull the player names from storage.
+Without these the player is unable to set their own username.
+Errors advised changing arrow functions, this was not as much of an issue as there were only two instances where they were used and can be changed easily.

 A common error was 'let' is available in ES6 (use 'esversion: 6') or Mozilla JS extensions (use moz).
 The same eorror also appears for const variables.
+These are unavoidable as the variables should not be changed to var.

 ## Lighthouse Scores
 ![Mobile index lighthouse score](assets/Images/mobile_indexscreen_lighthouse.png)